Fatboychummy-CC/Simplify-Shop/README.md

 # Simplify-Shop
 Kristshop which only requires one krist address, without a domain.

+# Important notice
+This shop will soon be phased out for Simplify Shop V2!
+I've just got to make some finishing touches to V2, which hopefully won't take too long to complete.

+Once the new shop is up, this shop will still run, though it will display a notification that V2 is available.

 ### (This tutorial and the shop itself assumes you are running this on **SwitchCraft**)

 ## Updating the shop